Wednesday, March 12, 2025

 Some people play games with waves.

-They ride them like bucking broncos toward the shore,
+They ride them on boards like bucking broncos toward the shore

-Sometimes drooping all ten toes beyond the nose of the board.
+Sometimes drooping all ten toes beyond the nose of their decorative

 I understand there’s a technical phrase for this ridiculous procedure.

-I enjoy seeing the waves curl over the boys and girls like an igloo
+I enjoy seeing the waves curl over the boys and girls like igloos

 No comments: